Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 As for more traffic problems during Black Bike Week, this

-was a direct result of the city’s own traffic restrictions, which
+was a direct result of the city’s own traffic restrictions,

 caused traffic jams that didn’t happen during Harley Week,